 The same counts for droneboading!
 It is snowboarding with the assistance of a drone.
 It creates additional fun in the snow and especially going up the slopes, it may save a lot of energy.
 Do I see an opportunity for draglifts being replaced by drones here?!

-10. Adventure footage: helmet cameras to be replaced?
+10. Adventure footage and selfdocumentation helmet cameras to be replaced?